ENCYCLOPEDIC ENTRY

 White smokers generally develop over cooler vents.
 White smoker fluid is generally more acidic, and chimneys have much higher ratios of minerals such as zinc, cadmium, silver, and gold.

-Snowblower vents develop around low-temperature diffuse flows, often around lava from underwater volcanoes.
+Snowblower vents develop around low-temperature diffuse flows, often around from underwater volcanoes.
 Snowblowers earn their nickname by ejecting columns of white, fluffy particles.

 Ocean Vent Communities